-Excel report created showing a quarter on quarter comparison of the top 25 business customers sliceable by geographically displaying data globally, by area and by regional operation centre.
-This report request by the treasurer of the company and was part of the financial deck for the company directors.
+Excel report created showing a quarter on quarter comparison of the top 25 business customers.
+This report could be sliced geographically, by area and by regional operation centre.
+This report was requested by the treasurer of the company and was part of the financial deck for the company directors.

 P2.
 (Excel, T-SQL, Dataset, Business Logic, PowerPivot)